 This meal plan for nut and dairy allergies is a requested meal plan from you, my wonderful readers!
-The healthy recipes (which are always gluten free) in this meal plan are nut free AND dairy free.
+The healthy recipes in this meal plan are nut-free, dairy-free, and gluten-free.
 Delicious meals for breakfasts, lunches, dinners, and snacks for anyone with multiple food allergies.

-Hey friends!
-So this month’s gluten free meal plan is a little different.
-It’s a round up of nut free and dairy free friendly recipes.
-I’ve had so many people email me for nut free recipes that I thought I’d put this together for you.
+I’ve had so many people email me for nut-free and dairy-free recipes that I thought I’d put this together for you.
 Use it as a resource for others, for yourself if you’re allergic to nuts, or even if you’d had to scale back on nuts and/or dairy in your diet due to inflammation, etc.

 If you’re wanting more anti-inflammatory recipes, don’t forget we have the anti-inflammatory diet education series and anti-inflammatory meal plan bundle.